Janet E. Smith: Speaking and media appearances

-Smith is known in Catholic circles as an expert on Humanae Vitae and on Pope John Paul II's teaching on marriage and family life ("Theology of the Body").
+Smith is known in Catholic circles as an expert on the encyclical Humanae vitae and on Pope John Paul II's teaching on marriage and family life ("Theology of the Body").
 She is a popular public speaker about Catholic teaching on sexuality and on bioethics.

 She has appeared on the Geraldo show, Fox News, CNN International, CNN Newsroom, and Al Jazeera and has appeared in many shows for various series on EWTN.